Abdominal Fullness or Bloating

 Abdominal fullness or bloating occurs when excess gas builds up in the digestive tract.

-Common causes of gas include:
+Common causes of gas and abdominal fullness or bloating include:

 - Swallowed air.
 If swallowed air is not burped up, it passes through the digestive tract and is released through the anus as gas (flatus).
 Excessive air swallowing may cause hiccups.